 On constant use, the ink will not last long.
 It has a relatively thin ink reservoir which means less ink capacity.
 In my experience, each marker lasted for a while on simple tasks but it will run dry on big projects.
 Also, don’t carelessly leave the cap off because it tends to dry out fast.

-What to Look for When Buying a Permanent Marker for Plastic
+How to Choose Permanent Marker for Plastic

 Buying permanent markers for plastic can be a real headache, especially if you know nothing about it.
 This is the reason why some people always get it wrong when they are shopping for one.
 The experience can be difficult if the ink smudges now and then.